Choose a program

 Sonographers and vascular technologists work closely with patients throughout the ultrasound procedures.
 Sonographers look for subtle differences between healthy and pathological areas of the body and work collaboratively with physicians to ensure that images are satisfactory for diagnosis.

-There are many career opportunities for sonographers and vascular technologists, a trend that will continue as technology continues to generate new ultrasound procedures.
-Diagnostic medical sonographers held about 49,000 jobs in 2008.
-Hospitals are the principal employers of sonographers and vascular technologists providing more than half of the career opportunities.
-Outpatient care increases are creating additional job opportunities in physician offices and clinics primarily those specializing in obstetrics and in diagnostic imaging.
+There are many career opportunities for sonographers and vascular technologists, a trend that will continue as technology generates new ultrasound procedures.
+Hospitals are the principal employers of sonographers and vascular technologists, providing more than half of the career opportunities.
+Increases in outpatient care are creating additional job opportunities in physician offices and clinics, primarily those specializing in obstetrics and diagnostic imaging.

-According to the Society of Diagnostic Medical Sonography (SDMS) survey of hospitals and medical centers across the United States, sonographers and vascular technologists earn a median hourly rate of $32 per hour or a median annual salary of $66,768 from all sources of compensation per year.
+According to the Society of Diagnostic Medical Sonography survey of hospitals and medical centers across the U.S., sonographers and vascular technologists earn a median hourly rate of $32 an hour, or a median annual salary of $66,768, from all sources of compensation.
 Salary depends upon location and employer.

-According the U.S. Department of Labor, median annual earnings of diagnostic medical sonographers were $64,380 in May 2010.
+According the Department of Labor, median annual earnings of diagnostic medical sonographers were $64,380 in May 2010 (most recent data available).
 Salaries ranged from $44,900 to more than $88,490 for the highest 10 percent of wage earners.